 Internship Procedures and Opportunities

-Students should prepare for their internships by meeting with the American Studies Internship Coordinator no later than October 15 for a spring semester project, and no later than March 30 for a fall semester project.
+Students should prepare for their internships by meeting with the American Studies Internship Supervisor no later than October 15 for a spring semester project, and no later than March 30 for a fall semester project.

 Once students have identified the organization with which they would like to work, they should obtain and complete all forms required by it.

 They must then complete the "Internship Application and Agreement" in conjunction with the host organization and the American Studies internship coordinator, which will clearly define the purposes, goals, and outcomes of the internship.
 This contract requires ten hours per week at the internship site, the completion of projects determined by the internship supervisor, and the production of three quarterly reports and one final report.

 Any student engaged in an internship for credit must be signed up for the relevant SLU course number (ASTD 4910 for B.A. students, 5910 for M.A. students, and 6910 for Ph.D. students) by the internship start date.
 No student may conduct an internship during one time span while taking the corresponding course credits during another time span (e.g. a summer internship with associated course credits taken during the fall), except when a student is continuing internship work to clear a grade of Incomplete from a previous semester's internship course.

 American Studies students have taken on an impressive variety of projects:

 Rob Wilson and Sara Jatcko worked in the Missouri History Museum's collections, conducting research on artifacts for use in upcoming exhibitions.

 Katie Schluge interned with a team at the Circuit Court Records project in downtown St. Louis, conserving and cataloguing a national treasure of documents from the eighteenth and nineteenth centuries.

 Elizabeth Eikmann researched and delivered historical tours of St. Louis for the women-owned and operated company Renegade STL.